event-driven-io/emmett/README.md

 ![](./docs/public/logo.png)

-# Emmett - vent Sourcing development made simple
+# Emmett - Event Sourcing development made simple

 Nowadays, storage is cheap, but the information is priceless.